Student Wins an Apology, $25,000 from School for Banning His Trump Shirt

 “We brought the case to police the thought police,” attorney Brad Benbrook said.

-The school district is a third Hispanic and they were afraid it would raise racial tensions.
+The school district has a one-third Hispanic population and the officials were afraid the shirt would raise racial tensions.
 The judge said none of the evidence offered rose to the level of disrupting the school.
-It was a ruling in support of the First Amendment.